 Travel & Accommodation

 Chester is, of course, accessible by train and public transport if you live further away, but we decided to drive.
-Cue the torrential downpour that made me fear for my life, as well as my freshly straightened hair.
+There was a torrential downpour all the way there that made me fear for my life, as well as my freshly straightened hair.

 We stayed at the Chester Grosvenor and ohmygodsoposh!
 What an absolutely beautiful hotel.

-We parked in the multi-story behind the hotel and arrived at reception via a mysterious gold elevator, where we were greeted, seated, and checked in.
+We arrived at reception via a mysterious gold elevator, where we were greeted, seated, and checked in.
 The staff are so incredibly attentive and polite.
-Our room wasn’t available at the time, so they took our bags and B’s phone number and rang him when the room was ready.
+Our room wasn’t available at the time, so they took our bags and rang us when the room was ready.

 We were escorted up to our room; I used everything I know about small talk on the way, and found our stuff had been delivered ahead of us.